In March 2018, the Australian government replaced the former subclass 457 visa with a new Temporary Skill Shortage (TSS) 482 visa.

-Key changes to the 457 visa currently are:
+Key changes to the 457 visa are:

-From 19th April, new skilled occupation lists have come into effect with the removal of 216 occupations and the addition of caveats to another 59.
+New skilled occupation lists have come into effect with the removal of 216 occupations and the addition of caveats to another 59.
 Currently doctors are on the new skilled occupations lists, enabling access to the temporary & permanent residency programs.

-From 1st July, the English language and character requirements will be increased.
+The English language and character requirements will be increased.

-From 31st December, the Department of Immigration will commence the collection of Australian Tax Office’s records to monitor that employer sponsored visa holders are being paid their nominated salary.
+The Department of Immigration will commence the collection of Australian Tax Office’s records to monitor that employer sponsored visa holders are being paid their nominated salary.

-From March 2018, the new TSS visa will replace the current 457 visa.
+The new TSS visa will replace the current 457 visa.
 All applicants must have at least two years’ prior work experience in the nominated occupation.
 The TSS visa will have two streams: Short-Term & Medium-Term.

 TSS visa Short-Term stream - Visas will be granted for up to two years, with the capacity for one renewal.
 There will be an assessment of the "genuine temporary entrant" requirement.